supload/technical-whitepaper/technical-whitepaper.md

 # Supload Technical Whitepaper

 The current Internet is nowhere near as privacy secure or censorship resistant as we desire.
-Centralized internet services have found ways to profit from our personal data, allowing them to offer their products for free.
-This has effectively kickstarted the global adoption of the internet.
+Centralized Internet services have found ways to profit from our personal data, allowing them to offer their products for free.
+This has effectively kickstarted the global adoption of the Internet.

 In recent years, we have begun to see the shortcomings of this model.
 Corporate data silos are treasure troves for hackers, and we have no choice but to trust these institutions to effectively protect their networks.
 Furthermore, a single corporation is always susceptible to censorship from governments and advertisers.

-The coming decentralized internet is an attempt to move our personal data and privacy out of centralized institutions, giving the power back to us.
+The coming decentralized Internet is an attempt to move our personal data and privacy out of centralized institutions, giving the power back to us.

 This whitepaper is an outline on how we plan to achieve a fully decentralized and serverless backend for the Supload image and video hosting service.
 The end goal is a permanent, public, and uncensorable copy of all our hosted content.
 All images, videos, website states, and tools to interact with this data will be freely available to the public.